moby/moby/docs/project/test-and-docs.md

 ## Build and test the documentation

-The Docker documentation source files are under `docs/sources`.
+The Docker documentation source files are under `docs`.
 The content is written using extended Markdown.
 We use the static generator <a href="http://www.mkdocs.org/" target="_blank">MkDocs</a> to build Docker's documentation.
 Of course, you don't need to install this generator